zbay/legislationedits/README.md

 legislationedits
 ================

 This program tweets out edits to proposed legislation going through the U.S. Congress.
-Here are the instructions to get you started.
+Here are some instructions to get you started.

 To use  this Twitter bot: